-A clinical breast examination involves a thorough physical examination of the whole breast area, including both breasts, nipples, armpits and up to the collarbone.
+A clinical breast examination involves a thorough physical examination of the whole breast area, including both breasts, nipples, armpits and collarbone.
 The doctor will also ask about the woman’s personal and family history of breast cancer and whether she has any symptoms.

 A mammogram is an x-ray picture of the breast.
-Mammograms are used to check for breast cancer in women who have no signs or symptoms of the disease on a regular basis.
-This type of mammogram is called a screening mammogram.
-Screening mammograms usually involve two x-ray pictures, or images, of each breast that are analysed by a radiographer for evidence of tumours.
+Mammograms are used to regularly check for breast cancer in women who have no signs or symptoms of the disease.
+Women over 50 are eligible for free mammogram screenings.
+Screening mammograms usually involve two x-ray pictures of each breast that are analysed by a radiographer for evidence of tumours.

 Magnetic Resonance Imaging (MRI)

-This is a way of producing an image of the inside of the body using magnetic fields.
-Women under 50 years who are at high risk of breast cancer are eligible for routine screening with MRI under Medicare.
-To access this screening service, younger women must be referred by a GP or specialist.
+An MRI produces an image of the inside of the body using magnetic fields.
+Women under 50 years of age who are at high risk of breast cancer are eligible for routine screenings with MRI under Medicare.
+To access this service, younger women must be referred by their GP or specialist.

-This method uses sound waves to outline a part of the body.
+An ultrasound uses sound waves to outline a part of the body.
 A breast ultrasound is used to see whether a breast lump is filled with fluid (a cyst) or if it is a solid lump.
-An ultrasound does not replace the need for a mammogram, but it is often used to check abnormal results from a mammogram.
+An ultrasound does not replace the need for a mammogram, but is often used to check abnormal results from a mammogram.

 A biopsy is the removal of a small sample of tissue from the breast or lymph nodes, for examination under a microscope.
-Analysis by a pathologist will help diagnose both the presence of breast cancer and its type which will help determine the appropriate treatment plan.
+Analysis by a pathologist will help diagnose both the presence of breast cancer and its type.
+This will confirm diagnosis and help determine the appropriate treatment plan.